codr7/whirlisp/README.md

 I can spot two relatively trivial possibilities to improve the API using macros:

-The first is adding a `with-open-tables`-macro to get rid of the need to manually close the file, as well as `unwind-protect`.
-We're generating a unique symbol and binding it to `$tbl`, which is then used to avoid shadowing identifiers in the macro expansion scope.
+First uo is adding a `with-open-tables`-macro to get rid of the need to manually close the file, as well as `unwind-protect`.
+We're generating a unique symbol, stored in `$tbl`, to avoid shadowing existing identifiers on expansion.

 ```lisp
 (defmacro with-open-tables ((&rest tbls) &body body)